FabioPINO/science-docs/index.md

 ### Hello, welcome to Science Docs!

+<ul id="intro"></ul>

-**Science Docs** is a collection of projects, tutorials and study notes that are the product of most of my passion that I have for life, Universe and everything else.
+**Science Docs** is a collection of tutorials, articles, coding projects and study notes that are the product of most of my passion that I have for life, Universe and everything else.
 Many of the materials gathered here are related to my research work and I have hopes that by sharing them you might find pursuing science fascinating!
 I have a dream that the PDFs will now enrich your journey through learning and experimenting.

 <sup>
-Reach out to the <a href="/science-docs/#about">About</a> section at the bottom of this page for a bit more info, or to the <a href="/science-docs/#science_blog_and_thoughts">Science blog & thoughts</a> section for more fun science stuff.
+Reach out to the <a href="/science-docs/#about">About</a> section for a bit more info, or to the <a href="/science-docs/#science_blog_and_thoughts">Science blog & thoughts</a> section for more fun science stuff.
 </sup>

 -----------------------